 - U.S. Embassy Tallinn is accepting immigrant visa appointments.

-- The U.S. Embassy Tallinn has limited non-immigrant visa appointments available for sea crew, student/exchange visitors, and petition-based work visas for applicants resident in Estonia
+- The U.S. Embassy Tallinn has limited non-immigrant visa appointments for all visa categories.

 - More information can be found here.